ccxuan123/agv_assignment/README.md

-# AGV Assignment Part 1
+# Part 1 - AGV Movement Simulation
 This is an assignment for my Industrial Automation course.
 The detials to recreate this project is at below.

 ## Prerequisite